One student, gunman dead after Oregon high school shooting

 “‘This is not a drill, this is serious, get into a classroom,'” she quoted the announcement as saying.

-Several hundred students, parents, and community members gathered to light candles and pray and sing songs at a vigil late on Tuesday evening.

-“Today, Oregon hurts as we try to make sense of a senseless act of violence,” Oregon Governor John Kitzhaber, who attended, said in an statement earlier in the day.

-Reporting by Shelby Sebens in Portland, Teresa Carson in Troutdale and Steve Gorman and Dan Whitcomb in Los Angeles; Writing by Cynthia Johnston and Eric M. Johnson; Editing by Peter Cooney, Jim Loney and Clarence Fernandez
+Reporting by Shelby Sebens in Portland, Teresa Carson in Troutdale and Steve Gorman and Dan Whitcomb in Los Angeles; Writing by Cynthia Johnston; Editing by Peter Cooney and Jim Loney